-Pipedrive is a great CRM for startups and businesses of every size, helping them to get customers and close deals.
+Pipedrive is a great all-in-one CRM system for startups and businesses of every size, helping them to get customers and close deals.

-Being a startup ourselves, we built Pipedrive with other startups in mind, so it is flexible and results-oriented.
+We built Pipedrive with other startups in mind, so it’s flexible and results-oriented.

-The key idea behind Pipedrive is the sales pipeline.
+The key idea behind Pipedrive is sales pipeline management.
 Our founders realized from their own startup experience that a sales pipeline is not only great for sales and contact management, but for solving other problems startups face too.

-Pipedrive focus on your sales pipeline and the activities you need to do next to move your leads through it.
-You’ll get laser-focused on the hottest leads and you’ll never forget to follow up.
+Pipedrive helps you concentrate on your sales pipeline and the activities you need to do next in order to move your leads through it.
+You’ll become laser-focused on the hottest leads and you’ll never forget to follow up.

 Pipedrive is also easy to use.
-With our simple, intuitive CRM software there’s no 200-page list of functions and no two-day training course required.
+With our simple, intuitive, agile CRM software there’s no need for a 200-page list of functions or a two-day training course with a steep learning curve.
 Just log in, fill up your pipeline and start selling with a product designed to make selling beautiful.